melodyjansen/AML-local-attention/README.md

 ###  Local Attention Model
 - Modified `BertSelfAttention` with a **custom local attention mask**
-- Each token attends only to a window of neighboring tokens (e.g., ±3)
+- Each token attends only to a window of neighboring tokens (e.g., in our case 3)